MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 ## PARAMETERS

 ### -EnabledEmailAddressTemplates
-!!!
-Exchange Server 2010

-The EnabledEmailAddressTemplates parameter specifies the proxy addresses that are included in an e-mail address policy and are enabled.
-Separate multiple values with commas.
-The domain part of each proxy address needs to match an existing accepted domain.

-!!!
-Exchange Server 2013

-The EnabledEmailAddressTemplates parameter specifies the proxy addresses included in an email address policy and are enabled.
-Separate multiple values with commas.
-The domain part of each proxy address needs to match an existing accepted domain.

-!!!
-Exchange Server 2016, Exchange Online

 The EnabledEmailAddressTemplates parameter specifies the rules in the email address policy that are used to generate email addresses for recipients.

 Valid syntax for this parameter is \<Type\>:\<AddressFormat\>: